johanjohnthomas/DMML_Dubai_UG_15/README.md

 ---

 ### **Project Milestones:**
+Our expected timeline for the project is detailed in the Gantt Chart below, where report writing takes place simultaneously with these tasks:

 This README outlines the key datasets and resources used in the Wildfire Recognition and Impact Assessment project by **Emberithhms**.